divs1521/AGENT-S/multi_agent_qa_with_bonus/README.md

-# Multi-Agent QA System
+# Multi-Agent QA System with Android in the Wild Bonus 🤖📱

 Welcome!
-This project is a comprehensive, LLM-powered multi-agent QA system that acts like a full-stack mobile QA team, built on top of Agent-S and Android World.
+This project is a comprehensive, LLM-powered multi-agent QA system that acts like a full-stack mobile QA team, built on top of Agent-S and Android World. **Now featuring complete Android in the Wild dataset integration for enhanced training and video reproduction!**

 ## 🚀 What is This?